-You may enroll your stepchild as an eligible dependent on your eligibility date or within 60 days after your marriage to the child's parent.
-If you do not enroll the stepchild within 60 days, you may not enroll the child until the next Open Enrollment.
+You may enroll your stepchild as an eligible dependent for coverage effective on your eligibility date or within 60 days after your marriage to the child's parent.

 Coverage may continue until the stepchild turns 26 as long as you continue to be married to the stepchild's parent.
 If your stepchild is covered under his or her employer-sponsored health plan, you must notify DMBA of the coverage and that coverage will be the primary coverage for the dependent.